kreimanlab/WhenPigsFlyContext/README.md

 (not recommended) If one wants to filter images again, use scripts ```unity/filterImages_gravity.ipynb``` and ```human/ProcessFilteredTextFiles_gravity.m``` to re-generate ```human/Mat/VHhumanStats_gravity.mat```.

 ## Mturk Experiments
 We conduct Amazon Mechanical Turk experiments using the selected images from above in the OCD datasets.
 The following gif illustrates how an individual trial looks.
-Additional examples for all context conditions can be found [HERE](https://drive.google.com/drive/folders/1Z3m-49JDN0qUm8IwfJGqK19mjuFvqwI8).
+Additional examples for all context conditions can be found in the `human/mturk_examples` folder.

 ![mturk_example](doc/mturk_example.gif)